This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Damage to the brachial plexus is most often not permanent.
 Most infants show signs right away of not being able to move one arm as much as the other, but this usually heals within a few months.

-If the damage to the nerves is more serious, physical therapy may help the baby recover movement and heal, or surgery may be necessary to repair damaged nerves.
+If the nerve damage is more severe, physical therapy may help the baby recover movement and heal, or surgery may be necessary to repair damaged nerves.
 In some cases, a person will live with symptoms of Erb’s palsy into adulthood.

 If a baby’s symptoms don’t lessen or disappear by about six months of age, the nerves are not healing.
 This may mean that surgery is necessary to repair the damaged nerves.

 Depending on the severity of the damage, nerves may need to be replaced.
-Donor nerves can be grafted onto torn nerves to help them heal but can also replace nerves entirely.
+Donor nerves can be grafted onto torn nerves to help heal, but can also replace them entirely.

 Other Nerve Injuries